 I am planted in the Barnes and Noble travel section with a venti iced latte.
 Sprawled out around me in a chaotic mess are Rick Steve's, Lonely Planet, and Eyewitness Travel -- all of whom claim to be the best guide to traveling in Spain.
 They have packing lists, hostel options, and lists of the best restaurants in Europe.
-After quite a bit of research (including the ever-so-credible Pinterest), I compiled a short list of what every traveler must pack for Barcelona.
+After quite a bit of research (including the ever-so-credible Pinterest), I compiled a short list of what every traveler must pack for studying abroad in Barcelona.

 Every guide book I came across has this at the top of their list.
 Barcelona is known for having some of the best beaches in Europe.
 Barceloneta is a strip along the Mediterranean Sea filled with fresh seafood, like-minded tourists, and breathtaking views of the water.
 Alongside the beaches, Barcelona has a wide variety of water sports.
 Everything from kayaking, white water rafting, and surfing!
 You will not want to miss out on this due to a forgotten bathing suit.

 2. Electrical Adapter